Red mist descends in World Cup yellow card record

 Think the 2010 World Cup final, in which Spain beat the Netherlands, and English referee Howard Webb showed 14 cards, including a red for Johnny Heitinga, and might have shown more.

 There are other matches that could be cited too.
-But none of those matches had as many cards flourished as there were in Lusail on Friday.
+But none of those matches had as many cards flourished as there were in the Battle of Lusail on Friday.

 The 18 yellows included eight for Dutch footballers, eight for Argentine players, and one each for Albiceste manager Lionel Scaloni and coach Walter Samuel.